JoeBrosnihan/rbxgrab/README.md

 Fired when the holder activates this object.

+Currently, pressing the left mouse button triggers activation.

 TODO: Can I switch to a BoolValue?
 (Is there any problem with out of order property replication.)

 ## [BindableEvent] DeactivatedEvent

+Fired when the holder deactivates this object.

+Currently, releasing the left mouse button triggers deactivation.

+## [BindableEvent] GrabbedEvent

+Fired when the object is grabbed.
+The character that grabbed the object is passed as the first argument.

 ## [BindableEvent] GrabReleasedEvent